 Hospital List

-WeCovr's PMI policy customiser helps UK customers see how options affect premiums, with FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's PMI policy customiser helps UK customers see how options affect premiums, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance.
 It is a practical way to test private medical insurance UK plan settings before requesting quotes.

 The tool estimates how changes to excess, outpatient limits, and hospital lists influence premiums.
 It does not replace underwriting, but it helps you understand which levers reduce cost and which increase benefits.